tidyverse/forcats/README.md

 Overview
 --------

-R uses **factors** to handle categorical variables, variables that have a fixed and known set of possible values.
-Historically, factors were much easier to work with than character vectors, so many base R functions automatically convert character vectors to factors.
-(For historical context, I recommend [*stringsAsFactors: An unauthorized biography*](http://simplystatistics.org/2015/07/24/stringsasfactors-an-unauthorized-biography/) by Roger Peng, and [*stringsAsFactors = &lt;sigh&gt;*](http://notstatschat.tumblr.com/post/124987394001/stringsasfactors-sigh) by Thomas Lumley.
-If you want to learn more about other approaches to working with factors and categorical data, I recommend [*Wrangling categorical data in R*](https://peerj.com/preprints/3163/), by Amelia McNamara and Nicholas Horton.)
-These days, making factors automatically is no longer so helpful, so packages in the [tidyverse](http://tidyverse.org) never create them automatically.

-However, factors are still useful when you have true categorical data, and when you want to override the ordering of character vectors to improve display.
-The goal of the **forcats** package is to provide a suite of useful tools that solve common problems with factors.
-If you're not familiar with strings, the best place to start is the [chapter on factors](http://r4ds.had.co.nz/factors.html) in R for Data Science.
+R uses **factors** to handle categorical variables, variables that have a fixed and known set of possible values, and are also helpful for reordering character vectors to improve display.
+The goal of the **forcats** package is to provide a suite of tools that solve common problems with factors.

 Installation
 ------------